Alimony Tax Rules: What Divorcing Couples Need to Know

 - The payment isn’t treated as child support or a property settlement.

-According to the 2010 census, approximately 400,000 people received alimony in the United States.
 The divorce rate in America is dropping, according to Statista.
 Its data shows that in 1992, there were 4.8 divorces per 1,000 of the population while in 2016, the number of divorces per 1,000 had dropped to 3.2.
+That number fell to 2.9 for 2018, according to the National Center for Health Statistics marriage and divorce data.
 Although alimony tax changes will affect divorces, the number of people experiencing the changes will continue to shrink.
 Good news for love, bad news for divorce lawyers.

 Click through to find out about these commonly missed tax deductions.